 Uber’s shuttle service will take on existing players such as Amazon-backed Shuttl, which has raised over $70 million and operates in New Delhi, Chennai, Kolkata, Pune, and Hyderabad.

 Uber India backed out of the food delivery business in January 2020 and sold it to Zomato for $350 million.
 The only two existing opponents in the food delivery business are Swiggy and Zomato, and both the companies are facing huge losses.
 Its US parent, Uber Technologies, is still recovering from a disappointing initial public offering in 2019.

 Uber already has a two-wheeled electric scooter sharing platform with Yulu in Bengaluru.
-However, getting into two-wheeler renting business is also expensive in India, and the acquisition-led strategy decreases financial liability for Uber when compared to investing in assets directly.
+However, getting into two-wheeler renting business is also expensive in India, and the acquisition-led strategy decreases financial liability for Uber compared to investing directly in assets.

 The ride-hailing market in India is expected to touch $43 billion with an estimated 4.2 million vehicles plying on the roads by 2025, estimates from market research firm Frost and Sullivan showed.
 Currently, there are around 2 million vehicles in the ride-hailing segment in India, and a large part of it is dominated by Uber and its rival Ola in India.